frenchrb/comics2marc/README.md

 Script to transform comic book metadata in spreadsheet format into MARC records

 ## Requirements
-Created and tested with Python 3.5.
+Tested with Python 3.7.
 Requires xlrd and pymarc.

 To set up environment from file: ```conda env create –f=environment.yml```